 Seal needs to be replaced every couple months

 A moka pot is an apparatus that passes boiling water pressurized by steam through ground coffee for a strong, tasty brew.
-Available in three-, six-, and nine-cup options, this moka pot gives you the flexibility to brew a strong espresso or a classic coffee.
+Available in 3-, 6-, and 9-cup options, this moka pot gives you the flexibility to brew a strong espresso or a classic coffee.
 The heat-resistant handles and knobs make the pot safe and easy to maneuver around the fire, and when you’re done using it, all the separate parts disassemble quickly.

 A silicone seal is around the filter in order to prevent leaks while maintaining steady pressure in the boiler.
 This seal should be replaced every three to six months.
 If you don’t prefer a strong brew, this is probably not your best option as the results here are a strong espresso blend.

 Price at time of publish: $40 for 6-cup in silver

 Material: Aluminum and silicone | Capacity: 3, 6, and 9 cups | Type: Moka pot